 Linen

 The production of linen creates almost no waste, contributing to its green reputation.
-Once its life cycle ends, linen breaks down naturally and reduces environmental impact.
+Organic linen takes the benefits even further by avoiding synthetic fertilizers and pesticides altogether.

 Wool